 The Everyday Mystery School is a learning community providing guidance and inspiration to help people come alive to the inner wisdom needed for these times.
-Our focus is on re-learning how to cultivate a relationship with the earth, our ancestors, and a personal path of meaning.
+Our focus is on re-learning how to cultivate a relationship with the earth, our ancestors, and a personal path of meaning and purpose.

 Living in these times, it’s a wonder that more of us are not going totally crazy.
 We’re facing bigger, more complex problems than ever before in the environmental, political, economic, and social arenas.
 Our institutions are failing us and the old solutions don’t seem to be working anymore.
 Many of the leaders we once felt we could go to when times were tough, have fallen from their pedestals, completely unraveled by their human imperfections.
 It can be even harder to know where to turn, as our social fabric has become threadbare and relationships lack the depth we seek.
 This has sent many people we know searching for something new — a new perspective, technology, or medicine — that might possibly heal their own hearts, their families, their community.

 What just may be our saving grace in these crazy times, is that there are enough seekers on the path, and collectively, we are starting to find some answers that are working for us.
 The funny thing is, what many of us are finding to be helpful, is not a new invention, but the oldest of technologies — of sitting in a circle, knowing that each person is both student and teacher, and through simple practices, help each other to kindle our own spark of wisdom and aliveness.